SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - StaticRouter - used in SSR, render routes server-side while user isn't clicking around, url is not changing (static)

   - Switch - Unlike `<Route>` this is exclusive, at any time only that Route child will be present, that has been matched.
 DOM is not clouded!!

+## Redux

+- Solves global state managment problem when there is more than one component tree which are not related to each other but are a part of the app not rendered under the same parent component.
+Its a state conatiner just like class based components.

+- The only time _props_ shouldn't be used is if the props are being passed down multiple children just so the last child can use it.
+Best practice is to use props so that all children can use it.

+- Redux helps to create truly decoupled (truly reusable) components.
+Instead of talking to each orher or parent, the dialog is with the Redux Store.
+  - Redux store is also an object just like Class Components.
+This may or may not contain state managment methods etc.

+- Reducers define how an action will bring about change in state.
+Reducers determines WHAT to do when an action is dispatched.
+  - Reducers are pure fucntions!
+No side effects, will have explicit `return`.
+Shouldn't interact with things out of its scope.
+  - state or actions should never be mutated in a reducer, only read from.
+- Splitting reducer into multiple reducers to handle the different attributes (root states) of `state` for easier management is a sane thing to do.